JulieThao/HotelReview/README.md

-# Hotel Review
+# Automated Customer Insight
-Customer reviews Insights using NLP and Machine Learning
+Extract customer insights such as sentiments by location, best attractions, or top complained issues using Natural Lannguage Processing and Logistic Regression.
+The data